colindamon/spotr/README.md

 API_NINJAS_KEY=[your_api_key_here]
 ```

-If no API key is set, SpotR will still identify the car but won't be able to fetch specs.
+If no API key is set, SpotR will still identify the car but won't be able to fetch specifications.

 ### 4. **Run the Application**